 - Our guiding principle is “Clients come first” – we take the time to get to know you as a person, learn the facts of your case thoroughly, with the objective to get you the best result possible

 Every case is different.
 Each case has its unique set of circumstances which distinquish it from all other cases.
-However, after 25 years of experience as a Stamford evading responsibility defense attorney I have learned to identify some common themes or fact patterns for evading responsibility cases which can help us to understand how these crimes occur and what kind of steps we can take to defend the charges.
+However, after more than 30 years of experience as a Stamford evading responsibility defense attorney I have learned to identify some common themes or fact patterns for evading responsibility cases which can help us to understand how these crimes occur and what kind of steps we can take to defend the charges.
 No matter what the facts of your case we have the experience to come up with a plan to resolve your evading responsibility charge and put it in your past.A.
 The Undocumented Alien with No Drivers’ License or Insurance